Bundy (Smart N Tag Chex)

 By Custom Crome out of Sir This Listosalady

 We had a palomino gelding named Tom that we traded for Bella.
 We call her Aunty Bella as Petey’s mother and she were half-sisters (they were both by Custom Crome).
-Robyn o showed her in one of the FEI events in 2018 and then bred her to Petey’s sire (and the resulting offspring would be a ¾ sibling to Petey).
+Robyn showed her in some of the 2018 FEI events then we bred her to Petey’s sire Dun Gotta Gun (and the resulting offspring will be a ¾ sibling to Petey).
 Bella is a beautiful chestnut mare with a huge stop.
 She has a yearling gelding named Chance and is in foal for a 2021 baby by Smart Spook.